What is this?

-This is a 3-inch bore “brass” gun possibly cast by Paul Revere.
+This is a 3-inch bore “brass” gun.
 Guns of this size went by a number of different names but most often were referred to as either “swivel howitzers” or “cohorns.”
-By most accounts, these howitzers were only made for the Navy by Paul Revere or by Daniel King who worked out of Pennsylvania.
-King made all of his guns in a similar pattern and gave all of them his maker’s mark.
+By most accounts, howitzers of this type were made for the U.S. Navy by Paul Revere or by Daniel King, who worked out of Pennsylvania.
+King gave all of his guns a maker’s mark.
 This gun does not match the pattern of any King guns, nor does it have any of his marks, but it also lacks any markings that would confirm it as a Revere make.
 The only marking to be found on this howitzer is “U.S.” stamped into the end of one of the trunnions (the part of the gun where the mount attached).
 However, it is similar in design to the other probable Revere weapons, such as a ship’s cannon, which also has no maker’s mark but bears an American eagle.
 There are also historical documents that state Revere’s howitzers had a 3-inch bore like this one, while King’s had a 2¾ -inch bore.

 Regardless of the maker, this howitzer shows signs of an eventful service life.
 The gun still has lacquer in many of the recesses, evidence that it was once heavily japanned.
 (Japanning was the process of coating an item, particularly weapons, in a heavy black lacquer, thus protecting the item from the elements).
 The howitzer was found without the original mount or tiller.
 They probably were broken, reused, or melted down for the iron from which they were made.